Roman Charity: Mother-daughter version

 While the choice to depict the mother-daughter scene as opposed to that of Pero and Cimon was unique at the time that Poussin was painting, the same-sex version enjoyed wider popularity than the father-daughter scene during the Middle Ages and into the early modern period.
 The medieval work Girard de Rossillon, by an anonymous, tells the story of the imprisoned mother, nursed by her daughter but embellishes it, inventing a name for the daughter – bone Berte – and a noble lineage for the family.
 In the fourteenth and fifteenth centuries, writers Giovanni Boccaccio (1313–75) and Christine de Pizan (1364-1430) both used the story of the Roman daughter as a story of reciprocal kinship relations.
 In the sixteenth century Hans Sachs produced an eroticized work on the scene.

 Few works depicting the mother-daughter version were made between the seventeenth and late eighteenth century.
 A poem by Sibylla Schwarz(1612–38) on egalitarian relationships among women uses the anecdote.
 A few years after Poussin's painting of The Gathering of the Manna, Guercino produced an intimate portrait of the mother and daughter (before 1661).
 This is the last known depiction of the scene before its brief resurgence in the late eighteenth century when three paintings by Jean-Charles Nicaise Perrin (1791, lost), Angelika Kauffmann (1794, lost), and Etienne-Barthélemy Garnier (1801, lost) were made depicting the scene.
 Perhaps this brief resurgence of interest can be explained by a French Revolutionary theme of political equality which found resonance in the reciprocity within kinship relations that the mother-daughter version displayed.
 The reversal of patriarchal relations that Pero and Cimon could be seen as symbolizing, while meaningful under the ancient regime, was now passé.

 Modern cultural influence

 In the 20th century, a fictional account of Roman Charity was presented in John Steinbeck's The Grapes of Wrath (1939).
-At the end of the novel, Rosasharn (Rose of Sharon) nurses a sick and starving man in the corner of a barn.
+At the end of the novel, Rosasharn (Rose of Sharon), whose baby was stillborn, nurses a sick and starving man (unrelated to her) in the corner of a barn.
 The 1969 painting Partisan Ballad by Mai Dantsig also echoes Roman Charity.

 The 1973 surrealist film O Lucky Man! also contains a scene of Roman Charity when the protagonist is starving and a vicar's wife nurses him rather than let him plunder the food gathered for an offering.

-A contemporary version is made by the Flemish artist Yves Decadt in his series of Allegories called Falling Angels.